HackBugs/Ansible-notes/README.md

 This structure allows for scalable and maintainable configuration management across multiple servers, addressing common company-level requirements such as security, compliance, and modularity.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To create a more comprehensive and production-level Ansible configuration for managing servers, we'll need to incorporate several best practices:
+- (ii) - To create a more comprehensive and production-level Ansible configuration for managing servers, we'll need to incorporate several best practices:

 1. **Role-Based Architecture**: Organize tasks into roles.
 2. **Variables**: Use variables for configuration settings.